RonaldHordijk/Freubels/Processing/README.md

 # Freubels/Processing
 [Processing](https://processing.org/) <br>
 Simple to get started mostle meant for sketches.
-Has javascript and andriod output.
+Has Javascript and Andriod output.

 * Cube - Just a simple cube.
 How to do 3D
 * Cubes - A grid of cubes, changing size.
-Preformance test
+Performance test